Anne-dot/fw/README.md

 **No app store.
 No installation.
 Just open in browser.**

+> **Note:** This is a quick AI-assisted prototype.
+No code review has been done.
+Use at your own risk.

 ## Features

 - Connect to Bluetooth treadmills via Web Bluetooth API